Baked Cheese Ravioli with Meat Sauce

 Hot Broccoli Dip

 This hot broccoli dip fit into my plans perfectly.
 I needed a dip for a family get-together, and I needed a big batch of it to boot.
-But, I figured if I had leftovers I had better make a dip that I could use for other than a dip.
+I figured if I was going to have leftovers I had better make a dip that I could use for other than a dip.
 This dip is more than a dip.
 It’s also absolutely fantastic (maybe, just maybe, more fantastic than when used as a dip) on baked potatoes.

 Hot Broccoli Dip